thosgood/this-weeks-finds/markdown/101-151/week113.md

 don't panic!
 If we take our symmetry group to be \mathrm{SU}(2), things simplify tremendously.
 If we take our graph to have 4 edges meeting at every vertex, things simplify even more.
-In this case, all we need to do is label each vertex and each edge with a number j = 0, 1/2, 1, 3/2,... called a "spin".
+In this case, all we need to do is label each vertex and each edge with a number $j = 0, 1/2, 1, 3/2,\ldots$ called a "spin".

 In this special case, we can get our spin network as a slice of a